- Vol 1: General - Topics Chapters Overview

 Listed below are additional information sources.

 District Hazardous Waste Technical Specialists (DHWTS) are familiar with laws and regulations, Department policy and procedures, and with local regulatory agency personnel and policies.
 They are also a useful resource for background and/or historical information in many project areas.
+A list of Department District Hazardous Waste Technical Specialists can be found on the Division of Environmental Analysis internal website.

 Division of Environmental Analysis, Hazardous Waste, Air, and Noise, Office: